lanice/obsidian-rant/README.md

 That means that you can add styling, links, or other markdown-processing elements inside a `rant` block, and they will be rendered accordingly.
 In order to avoid Rant syntax errors, you can wrap these elements in double quotes, because Rant treats everything inside double quotes as [string literals](https://docs.rant-lang.org/language/text.html#string-literals), and will not evaluate the content.

-You can also embed the result of an existing rant codeblock into any other document by using [block links](https://help.obsidian.md/How+to/Link+to+blocks ) inside an inline rant-block, like [shown below](#embedding-rant-blocks)
+You can also embed the result of an existing rant codeblock into any other document or other rant block by using [block links](https://help.obsidian.md/How+to/Link+to+blocks), see [these examples](#embedding-rant-blocks) for details.

 ## Examples